-The key points: The highest hope for this website is to help save a few lives.
+The highest hope for this website is to help save a few lives.
 The following are six simple ways to minimize the chances of the worst happening.

 1) Use Your Head